aws/aws-cdk-go/awscdk/awsecs/README.md

 For a set of constructs defining common ECS architectural patterns, see the `@aws-cdk/aws-ecs-patterns` package.

-## Launch Types: AWS Fargate vs Amazon EC2
+## Launch Types: AWS Fargate vs Amazon EC2 vs AWS ECS Anywhere

-There are two sets of constructs in this library; one to run tasks on Amazon EC2 and one to run tasks on AWS Fargate.
+There are three sets of constructs in this library:

 * Use the `Ec2TaskDefinition` and `Ec2Service` constructs to run tasks on Amazon EC2 instances running in your account.
 * Use the `FargateTaskDefinition` and `FargateService` constructs to run tasks on